MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/send-game-invites.md

 |-----|----------------|
 | `multiplayer_lobby_session::invite_users()` | `invite_sent` |

 Your title can implement a custom TCUI for viewing online friends and inviting them.
-Games can use the `invite_users()` method to send invites to a set of people defined by their Xbox Live User Ids.
+Games can use the `invite_users()` method to send invites to a set of people defined by their Xbox Live User IDs.
 This is useful if you prefer to use your own in-game UI instead of the stock Xbox UI.

 **Example:**